hamunen/AdventOfCode2022/README.md

 Helpers and template from https://github.com/eduherminio/AdventOfCode.Template

 Solved all before the year end!
-Some solutions I'm happy about, some solutions not that much.
+Managed to do without looking at others' solutions.
+Some solutions I'm happy about, some solutions not that much, but at least I learned a lot!
 TODO some cleaning...

 ![image](https://user-images.githubusercontent.com/6433408/210100770-77e2fbe7-f77d-4d1e-9443-341937ce12e4.png)